-If you’re a fan of Dragon Ball (and also a merchandise addict!), you probably already have some ideas about what the mysterious room of spirit and time is all about.
+If you’re a fan of Dragon Ball (and also a clothing and merchandise addict!), you probably already have some ideas about what the mysterious room of spirit and time is all about.
 Today we suggest you have a look at what we know about it.

 The Room of Spirit and Time, located near where the Almighty lives, is a large room where very little is known about its origins.
 Only its effects are noteworthy: a year indoors would correspond to a day outdoors.
 It is also reported that its gravity is ten times denser than that of the Earth.

 In other words, once inside, the individual receives a terrible gravitational pressure before getting used to it to strengthen his body.

 The Room of Spirit and Time is presented for the first time in Dragon Ball Z by Piccolo while Goku was training with the Almighty.
 Its presentation will be later in the manga (during the preparation of the Cell games).

 The purpose of this room seems quite obvious: to offer extra time for the fighters to train.
 The conditions being extreme there (gravity in particular), two years inside this room would be equivalent to more than two years in reality.

 On the other hand, the latter also has drawbacks: it is not possible to enter the room more than twice in a lifetime, with each time a period that cannot exceed two days outside.
 If these rules are broken, the individual is locked in this room forever!